The-Knights-of-Ni/FreightFrenzy/README.md

 `cd docs`
 `sphinx-build -b html source/ html`

-the docs index page is in `/docs/html/index.html`
+the docs index page can be found at `/docs/html/index.html`